shivapbhusal/Social_Media/NSA_CheckList_2017.md

 ## Facebook
 * Follow the Page Link. https://www.facebook.com/BGSU.Nepal/
 * Get the admin rights from the communication coordinator of preceding committee.
 * On the Facebook page, Go to Settings >>Page Roles.
-Remove the previous admins from the list.
+* Request the previous admins to resign from the role of admin.
 * Make sure you keep your followers regularly engaged with your posts.

 ## GMAIL